-Bob Reese PhD is a Professor of Psychology at Jefferson College of Health Sciences in Roanoke, VA.
-Bob's research interests are all framed in Positive Psychology with a focus on Magis Thinking for enhanced performance and well-being - this focus has roots in his 25 years in the NFL.
+Bob Reese has completed his PhD.
+He is a Professor of Psychology at Jefferson College of Health Sciences in Roanoke, VA.
 He is currently engaged in research projects on the recovery processes from addiction at Virginia Tech Carilion Research Institute (VTCRI).
-As part of Dr. Warren Bickel's Addiction Recovery Research Center (ARRC) research team, he was instrumental in helping to create and launch the International Quit & Recovery Registry (IQRR), a novel approach that employs crowd-sourcing technology to establish, maintain, and grow an unprecedented database on the process of recovery.
-Bob is the author of The 13th Step: Thriving in Recovery (AuthorHouse, 2017).
+As part of Dr. Warren Bickel's Addiction Recovery Research Center (ARRC) research team, he was instrumental in helping to create and launch the International Quit and Recovery Registry (IQRR), a novel approach that employs crowd-sourcing technology to establish, maintain, and grow an unprecedented database on the process of recovery.
+He is the author of "The 13th Step: Thriving in Recovery" (AuthorHouse, 2017), (DrBobReese.com).